Lucas-Ker/lucas-ker-portfolio/README.md

 # Data Science Portfolio — Lucas Ker

-Hello!
-This is my portfolio hub, showcasing client-ready deliverables and linking to full, in-depth technical projects.
-My work focuses on building reproducible analytics pipelines that turn raw data into clear business actions.
+Hello — welcome to my portfolio hub.
+I build reproducible analytics pipelines and production-ready data science assets that turn noisy, large-scale data into clear business and research outcomes.
+Work highlights: EDA, feature engineering, predictive modeling, and Monte Carlo validation — with client-ready notebooks, KPI dashboards and one-page executive summaries.

 ---

-## 1. Client-Ready Deliverables
+## 1. Client-Ready Deliverables 📁

-These are concise, polished assets ready for review.
+These concise assets are ready for review by hiring managers and technical leads.

 * **`reports/Olist_Executive_Summary.pdf`**
     A 1-page, non-technical PDF report summarizing the key findings and actionable recommendations from the Olist project.